LeratoMalatji/schoolSystem/README.md

 # School Example

+A school application to demonstrate using [Hibernate 4.3](http://hibernate.org/orm/documentation/4.3/).
+The first action will be a bit slow to run as the database connection is initialised (creation of sessionfactory).

-A sample school application to demonstrate using Hibernate 4.3.
-It is a simple commandline application to show CRUD (creating, reading, updating, and deleting) data from the redi.sqlite database in the root directory.
+It is a simple commandline application to show CRUD actions (creating, reading, updating, and deleting) on data from the *redi.sqlite* database in the root directory.

 !["screenshot"](img/screenshot.jpg)

-To use sqlite, an [extra JAR](https://github.com/EnigmaBridge/hibernate4-sqlite-dialect) is required to specify the SQL dialect used, because it is not built into Hibernate like the other database providers.
+To use sqlite, an [extra JAR](https://github.com/EnigmaBridge/hibernate4-sqlite-dialect) is required to specify the SQL dialect used, because it does not built-in support in Hibernate like the other database providers.

+Maven is  the build tool used to manage dependencies.

 Logging is directed to school.log to ensure that the command-line is not cluttered by hibernate activities.
 This is specified in log4j.properties.